TrademarkTHIS/BungeeWoL/README.md

 [How to set up Wake-on-LAN](https://www.asus.com/support/faq/1045950/) - Official ASUS guide for setting up Wake-on-LAN.

-[Limbo fallback server](https://www.spigotmc.org/resources/limbo-standalone-server-lightweight-solution-for-afk-or-waiting-rooms-in-your-server-network.82468/) - Deliberately avoids handling as many packets as possible to decrease power and memory usage (perfect for Raspberry Pi).
+[Limbo fallback server](https://www.spigotmc.org/resources/limbo-standalone-server-lightweight-solution-for-afk-or-waiting-rooms-in-your-server-network.82468/) - Deliberately avoids handling as many packets as possible to decrease power and memory usage (great for Raspberry Pi).

 [Hibernate Plugin](https://www.spigotmc.org/resources/hibernate.4441/) - Lowers the CPU usage of the host server when there is no player activity.